Waterfountain10/william-kiem-lafond-v2/content/projects/index.md

 [mclovin's brainstorm notes (PDF)](/images/mclovinnotes.pdf)

-It's still not live (Feb 2025), but our goal is to have atleast a functional site before valentines...
+It's still not live (Feb 2025), but our goal is to have at least a functional site before valentines...